 To address these topics, we combine a traditional rodent behavioral paradigm (Pavlovian fear conditioning) with a variety of traditional and modern molecular biology and neuroscience techniques.
 This includes using in vivo pharmacology, siRNA-mediated gene knockdown, and CRIPSR-dCas9 transcriptional editing to manipulate specific genes and/or cellular processes during learning or memory retrieval and analyzing the effects of these manipulations on the cellular memory storage process using western blotting, qRT-PCR, chromatin immunoprecipitation, methylated DNA immunoprecipitation, bisulfite sequencing and other molecular biology methods.
 Students who join the lab will have the opportunity to learn these techniques used in the lab and, as students advance, they will have the opportunity to take projects in new directions or initiate new topics.

-Prospective students interested in joining the lab should contact Dr. Jarome by email.
+Prospective students interested in joining the lab should contact Dr. Jarome by email or check Jarome Lab.

 Webb, W.M.
 Sanchez, R.G., Perez, G., Butler, A.A., Hauser, R.M., Rich, M.C., O’Bierne, A.L., Jarome, T.J. & Lubin, F.D.
 (2017).
 Dynamic association of epigenetic H3K4me3 and DNA 5hmc marks in the dorsal hippocampus and anterior cingulate cortex following reactivation of a fear memory.
 Neurobiology of Learning and Memory, 142, 66-78